 Congregational Designated Ministers

-A Congregational designated minister (CDM) is a baptized lay person employed by a pastoral charge in a specific ministry position designated by the presbytery as accountable to the governing body of the pastoral charge.
-Their work encompasses one or more specific areas of the congregation’s ministry and mission.
+A congregational designated minister (CDM) is a baptized lay person employed by a community of faith in a specific ministry position designated by the regional council as accountable to the governing body of the community of faith.
+Their work encompasses one or more specific areas of the community of faith's ministry and mission.
 Examples includes youth ministry, parish nurse or adult educator.
 What distinguishes a CDM position from a designated lay ministry (DLM) position is that the position responsibilities do not extend to the wider church.